mediasmart/site-product/privacy/index.md

 We may need to share your information with certain partners at the very moment our system has to decide whether or not to buy some specific ad space as programmed or instructed by our clients.
 For example, if the App or website where you are about to see an ad does not tell us which country you are in, we will need to send your IP address to one of our partners to find out about the country based on your IP address (all of our campaigns have to be targeted to one or several specific countries).
 Or, if our client is working with a Data Provider, and targets a campaign to user segments created by that Data Provider, we will need to check with said Data Provider whether your identifier is in the targeted user segment before we decide to try and buy the Ad slot.

-Our clients will have access to your information when they have purchased that impression and thus have served you an ad.
+Our clients will have access to your information when they have purchased that impression and thus have served you an Ad.

 ### Third Party Service Providers working on our behalf:
-- Maxmind ([maxmind.com](https://www.maxmind.com)) for Geo IP Databases and Services
 - AdSquare ([adsquare.com](http://www.adsquare.com)), a mobile data exchange who can work as a Data Provider for our customers